particle-iot/docs/src/content/webhooks.md

 you can send 10 hooks per minute per device
 ```

-A user by default may trigger a hook up to 10 times per minute for every core that is registered to their account.
+A user by default may trigger a hook up to 10 times per minute for every device that is registered to their account.
 A user may create up to 20 webhooks in total.